rasputnik/mesos-centos/examples/marathon/README.md

-Wire a local marathon instance into a mesos stack (e.g. mesos-centos7). saves cluttering the stack with frameworks.
+Wire a local marathon instance into a mesos stack (e.g. mesos-centos);
+saves cluttering the stack with frameworks.

 # OSX instructions